ValenTarapow/sidom-components/README.md

 # sidom-components

-A library of reusable React Native components for SIDOM apps
+A library of reusable React Native components for SIDOM apps, made using create-react-native-library

 ## Installation